javierconcha/ocdb-docs/docs/source/ocdb-api-cli.md

 ## Search Database

-The database can be searched using the so-called Lucene syntax (https://lucene.apache.org/core/2_9_4/queryparsersyntax.html).
-The Lucene syntax allows you to query specific fields and also allows to apply logic, chaining of queries, and using wild cards.

 The first example below for instance attempts to find data files that include the name *"Colleen"* in the investigators meta field.

 bash: